yogeshchandrasekharuni/fast-agent/README.md

 `parallel` is also useful to ensemble ideas from different LLMs.

+When using `parallel` in other workflows, specify an `instruction` to describe its operation.

 ### Evaluator-Optimizer

 Evaluator-Optimizers combine 2 agents: one to generate content (the `generator`), and the other to judge that content and provide actionable feedback (the `evaluator`).
 Messages are sent to the generator first, then the pair run in a loop until either the evaluator is satisfied with the quality, or the maximum number of refinements is reached.
+The final result from the Generator is returned.

+If the Generator has `use_history` off, the previous iteration is returned when asking for improvements - otherwise conversational context is used.

 ```python
 @fast.evaluator_optimizer(